Quasinormability and property $(\Omega)$ for spaces of smooth and ultradifferentiable vectors associated with Lie group representations: Right-invariant spaces of smooth and ultradifferentiable functions

 is well-defined and locally equicontinuous.
+Condition \ref{cnd:A4} means that \(E\) is a right-module over the (left-)convolution algebra \(C_c(G)\). { Condition \ref{cnd:A6} is equivalent to the following statement: For all \(B \subseteq C_c(G)\) bounded, the family of mappings

-Condition $(A.4)$ means that $E$ is a right-module over the (left-)convolution algebra $C_c(G)$.
-A Banach space that is a right-invariant lcHfs on $G$ is simply called a \emph{right-invariant (Bf)-space on $G$}.
-Our definition of a right-invariant lcHfs is inspired by the Banach function spaces used in the coorbit theory of Feichtinger and Gr\"ochening \cite{F-G} as well as the translation-invariant Banach spaces of distributions from \cite{D-P-V}.
+is equicontinuous.
+This may be considered a local equicontinuity condition for the natural action of the algebra \(C_{c}(G)\) on \(\Vecs\) by convolution and ensures that \(\Vecs\) is a bornological module over \(\CCont(\LieG)\).
+A Banach space that is a right-invariant lcHfs on \(G\) is simply called a \emph{right-invariant \((Bf)\)-space on \(G\)}.
+Our definition of a right-invariant lcHfs is inspired by the Banach function spaces used in the coorbit theory of Feichtinger and Gröchenig \cite{F-G} as well as the translation-invariant Banach spaces of distributions from \cite{D-P-V}.